 Charles’ son, Gordon Hutchins, had been a high school teacher and went on to graduate from the Cornell School of Agriculture.
 In 1912 he took over Punkatasset Farm from his father.
 Over time Gordon Hutchins diversified the farm and added nearly 50 acres of apple orchards, 12 acres of asparagus, and a handful of other crops.
-Apples were stored in West Concord, sold to local stores and shipped into Boston, and were also sold by the barrel directly to individuals.
+Apples were stored in West Concord, sold to local stores, shipped into Boston, and sold by the barrel directly to individuals.

 Gordon Hutchins had two daughters, neither of whom married farmers, and in the early 1950’s commercial farming ceased at Punkatasset Farm.
 While some of the land was leased out for haying, the apple orchard was cut down, and much of the original farm was sold: some to the town of Concord, some to Harvard University, and some to private landowners.
 Throughout this time the homestead on Punkatasset Hill remained in the family and this is where the two grandsons of Gordon Hutchins (Gordon and John Bemis) were raised.

 Gordon Bemis developed a passion for ecology and organic agriculture while still in high school.
 He spent summers working at different farms in New Hampshire and for the Verrill family dairy in Concord.
 He initially pursued a degree in engineering after high school but the farming bug had bitten.
 He began Hutchins Farm as a large market garden in 1973, selling to co-ops in Cambridge and Boston.
 John Bemis had gone into the Peace Corps after college and later studied architecture.
 In 1975 John joined Gordon in expanding the market garden and building Hutchins Farm.